WolfgangErb/LC3Ditp/README.md

 The file plotregion.m was written by Per Bergström 2006-01-16.
-In this package it is used as an auxiliary program in plot_LC3Dpts.m to plot the polygonal boundary of the index sets.
+In this package it is used as an auxiliary program in plot_LC3Dpts.m to plot the polyhedral boundary of the spectral index sets.

 License
 -------